thephoeron/REDSHIFTNET/README.md

 Contribution
 ------------

-If you would like to contribute to REDSHIFTNET, you can either create a pull request or join the development on [Cloud9 IDE](https://c9.io/thephoeron/redshiftnet).
+If you would like to contribute to REDSHIFTNET, you can either create a pull request or join the collaborative development on [Cloud9 IDE](https://c9.io/thephoeron/redshiftnet).

 License
 -------